mwyvr/hugo-smorg/README.md

 	https://github.com/solutionroute/hugo-smorg.git

-2. Install the dependencies:
+2. (Optionally) install the dependencies:

-	a) Node-sass and npm

-	b) Once or if node-sass and npm are installed, complete the installation of project tools:
+To adapt the provided CSS you'll need SASS at the very least.
+I'm using `node-sass` and `npm` scripts and a few other tools provided via npm.
+If you've already got node and npm installed, simply run npm install:

 	npm install

+Which will include Bulma, none-sass and a few other helpers in your project.

-3. To play with the theme, run it in dev mode by either:
+3. To view the theme:

-		npm run dev			# run as http://localhost:1313/

-	or

 	cd exampleSite
-		./dev.sh			# read the script

-4. CSS (Sass SCSS) customizations can be made in `scss/smorg.scss` and will be immediately visible if running:
+	hugo server

+4. Developing / changing:

+Check `package.json` for a current list of available `npm run` scripts for building SCSS and more, or run the all-in-one script to launch Hugo in watch mode and another process to watch your SCSS files for changes:

+	cd yoursite/themes/hugo-smorg
 	npm run dev

-Check `package.json` for a current list of available `npm run` scripts.

 [Bulma]: https://bulma.io/
 [Bulmaswatch]: https://jenil.github.io/bulmaswatch/